 Prepare the Right Tools

 Installing hardwood flooring is a huge or major home improvement.
-It would be such a waste if you end up having a poor quality and fragile floors so make sure to have a proper preparation especially when it comes to your tools.
+It would be such a waste if you end up having poor quality and fragile floors so make sure to have proper preparation especially when it comes to your tools.
 It would be best to have them all completed before even starting the installation to avoid wasting time.

 Cutting Hardwood Floors

-Now that you already presumed what the hardwood floor would look like in your home interior, you will apparently have the idea how you would cut it with all its dimensions and size you have always desired through the layout you have done.
+Now that you already presumed what the hardwood floor would look like in your home interior, you will apparently have the idea of how you would cut it with all its dimensions and size you have always desired through the layout you have done.

 Cutting hardwood floors can be done with a power miter saw that cuts straight and makes the wood smooth.
 Make sure to measure it precisely how you like it to be with the right measurements with the help of the mark placements.